Ansett Australia Flight 232: Attempt to escape in a light aircraft

 A civilian pilot and flying instructor, the local Aero Club manager Ossie Watts, volunteered himself and his Cessna aircraft.
 An undercover police constable Paul Sandeman, posing as Watts' navigator, was also on board the Cessna.
 According to Kaye Goreham, Hrabinec became suspicious upon seeing Sandeman and requested Goreham search Sandeman for weapons.
 Goreham did so but did not inform the hijacker when she felt a small firearm Sandeman had hidden.
 Goreham states that the policeman "went for his gun" and the hijacker shot Sandeman in the hand and stomach.
 Sandeman was also shot in the right shoulder and left arm.
 The hijacker ran off and Watts, who had been shown how to use a gun minutes earlier, began shooting.
 Police marksmen also opened fire and Hrabinec was wounded.
 Hrabinec then retreated to a ditch where he fatally shot himself.

 Outcome

 Constable Sandeman was awarded the Queen's Commendation for Bravery.

 Hrabinec was not identified as the hijacker until May 1973.

+American humorist S. J. Perelman was aboard this aircraft, and witnessed the incident.
+It is described in his biography, and his letters.